MeltingShoe/ml_chess_project/README.md

 This function does not modify the board representation.
 It's still necessary because wherever something trys to get the board state it calls `self.board()`

 ## split_by_piece(self)
-Splits board to 6x8x8 array with white pieces being +1 and black being -1 The index of each slice of the array = the value of that piece assigned by the env - 1
+Splits board to 6x8x8 array with white pieces being positive and black being negative.
+The index of each slice of the array = the value of that piece assigned by the env - 1

 ## split_by_piece_and_side(self)